 \subsection{spin structure factor}

-Even-though we work in a finite-sized lattice system, how the static spin-structure factor $ \langle \vec{\hat{S}}_{0} \cdot \vec{\hat{S}}_{i} \rangle$ as a function of $R_i$, reveals the nature of the underlying ground-state.
-In such finite-system the spin-rotation symmetry is never broken in the ground-state, allows us to write
+Although we work in a finite size lattice system, how the static spin-structure factor $ \langle \vec{\hat{S}}_{0} \cdot \vec{\hat{S}}_{i} \rangle$ behaves as a function of $R_i$ reveals the nature of the underlying ground-state.
+In such finite size system the spin-rotation symmetry is never broken in the ground-state, which allows us to write

 In the Fourier-space, we have